bjs007/SocialEngagementApp/README.md

 We are allowing the users to enter this details from the Create Event [ **Create a new Event** ] page.
-After this event is created other users can view this event through **See all active events** .
-Other user can go through these events and comment on this events.
+After this event is created other users can view this event through **See all active events**.
+Other user can go through these events and comment on these events.
 They can mention in the comment whether they are willing to join the event or not and whether they can bring any required resources.
 Users can also go to the **See all Archived Events** section to see all the past events.